 Quinoa is naturally gluten-free.
-However, it could cause issues for some people with celiac disease or a sensitivity to gluten due to the presence of prolamins, which are a type of protein found in wheat and other cereal grains.
+However, research shows that it could cause issues for some people with celiac disease or a sensitivity to gluten due to the presence of prolamins, which are a type of protein found in wheat and other cereal grains.

 Some types of quinoa may also be produced in facilities that process gluten-containing grains as well, which can increase the risk of cross-contamination.
 For this reason, it’s important to purchase only products that are certified gluten-free if you have celiac disease or a sensitivity to gluten.

-- Take a look at the nutrition facts and it’s easy to tell why this pseudocereal is so great for your health.
-In addition to providing a low amount of quinoa calories in each serving, it’s also high in protein, fiber, manganese, magnesium and phosphorus.
+- Take a look at the nutrition facts, and it’s easy to tell why this cooked type of cereal is so great for your health.
+In addition to providing a low amount of calories in each serving, it’s also high in protein, fiber, manganese, magnesium and phosphorus.

-- Adding this powerful grain to your diet could help promote weight loss, stabilize blood sugar levels, block the growth of cancer cells, and improve the health of your heart, gut and bones.
+- Adding this powerful seed to your diet could help promote weight loss, stabilize blood sugar levels, block the growth of cancer cells, and improve the health of your heart, gut and bones.

 - It’s also gluten-free, which makes it a simple substitute for gluten-containing grains like rye, wheat and barley.

-- There are many options for how to cook quinoa.
-It works well in soups, stews, salads or casseroles and can be easily swapped into many recipes in place of other grains, making it a versatile and delicious dietary addition.
+- There are many options for how to prepare cooked quinoa.
+It can be used for any meal, including breakfast, and works well in soups, stews, salads or casseroles.
+It can be easily swapped into many recipes in place of other grains, making it a versatile and delicious dietary addition.